GLOBAL MARKETS-Stocks up on ECB cut, but euro slumps after Draghi

 The ECB lowered its main rate by a quarter percentage point

-to 0.50 percent, its first cut in 10 months, and held out the
+to 0.50 percent, its first cut in 10 months, and pledged as much

-Draghi said last month that the bank stood ready to act.
-But the
+said last month that the bank stood ready to act.
+But the euro

 If negative deposit rates were adopted, euro zone banks